 You can stop at Ho’okipa Beach Park on your drive on the Road to Hana since it is on the Hana Highway.

-Ensure not to miss out on Wai’anapanapa State Park when touring on the Road to Hana.
+Ensure you do not miss Wai’anapanapa State Park when touring on the road to Hana.
 In this state park, you will find a black sand beach, one of the only few in the Hawaiian islands!

-A word of caution when visiting Wai’anapanapa state park’s black sand beach, the water here can be rough, with strong waves coursing the shore.
-Numerous signs are scattered around the beach, warning people to stay out of the water.
+A word of caution when visiting Wai’anapanapa State Park’s black sand beach: the water here can be rough, with strong waves coursing the shore.
+Numerous signs around the beach warn people to stay out of the water.

 This black sand beach also makes for a great picnic spot, with picnic tables and restrooms available.